-Almost always adjustable, accent and track lights are designed to provide a focused beam of light to accent or highlight an object.
-Also called “adjustable” or “spot”.
+Almost always adjustable, accent and track lights are designed to provide a focused beam to accent or highlight an object.
+Also called “adjustable” or “spot.”
 The fixture has optics and throws light.

-A Luminaire whose dimension along a line is significantly greater than its other dimensions.
+Horizontally Oriented.
+A Luminaire whose dimension along one side is significantly greater than its other dimensions.

 Outdoor lighting is available in many of the same designs as indoor lighting, but is built to withstand rain and wear.
-Outdoor ceiling lights illuminate spaces under the roof of an outdoor patio or porch.
-Outdoor wall lamps, floor lamps and landscape lighting provide illumination throughout the yard or along the store-front.
+Outdoor ceiling lights illuminate spaces under the roof of a patio or porch.
+Outdoor wall lamps, floor lamps, and landscape lighting provide illumination throughout the yard or along a storefront.

-Sconces are designed to provide a sense of brightness at a wall and marker lights provide brightness (blob of light) for other surfaces for decorative or wayfinding purposes.
+Sconces and wall-mounted fixtures provide brightness at a particular location on a wall and marker lights provide targeted illumination of other surfaces or objects for decorative or way-finding purposes.

 Luminaire designed to focus light directly on a work surface, mounted at or very close to the work surface itself.
 Types include desk lamps, under-cabinet lights, and under-counter lights.